zmgfpower/deep-research/README.md

     "deep-research": {
       "url": "http://127.0.0.1:3000/api/mcp",
       "transportType": "streamable-http",
-      // Since deep studies take a long time to execute, you need to set a longer timeout to avoid interrupting the study.
       "timeout": 600
     }
   }
 }
 ```

+**Note:** Since deep research take a long time to execute, you need to set a longer timeout to avoid interrupting the study.

 If your server sets `ACCESS_PASSWORD`, the MCP service will be protected and you need to add additional headers parameters: